OU student earns top public service scholarship

 Walls, a native of Miami, Oklahoma, said he came to Norman because he is a die-hard Sooners fan, and he wanted to study law.
 When he started taking courses he realized all of his prelaw friends were studying political science.

-“I decided not to study political science because I thought everyone in pre law studies that, so I wanted to be a little bit different,” he told The Transcript.
+“I decided not to study political science because I thought everyone in pre law studies that, so I wanted to be a little bit different,” he told The American.

 The only other major that he thought would prepare him for law school was public and nonprofit administration.
 After a year of study, he decided he no longer wanted to go to law school.